FovEx: Human-Inspired Explanations for Vision Transformers and Convolutional Neural Networks: Introduction

 \section{Introduction}

+In recent years, deep learning has made remarkable strides in revolutionizing computer vision, particularly in safety-critical domains such as medical imaging \cite{wang2022personalizing, ouyang2020self, fujiyoshi2019deep}, autonomous driving \cite{jing2022inaction, najibi2022motion}, industrial automation \cite{maschler2021deep, iqbal2019fault, liang2017using}, or security and surveillance \cite{singh2020real, xu2021deep, gruosso2021human}.
+However, as these models become increasingly more complex, the lack of understanding of their decision-making processes poses significant challenges\cite{goodman2017european}.
+To address these challenges, there is a growing need for XAI methods aiming at ensuring transparency and interpretability to the black-box nature of deep learning models.

-\textbf{Motivations \& Related Work.} While various explanation methods have been developed for deep learning vision models \cite{gradCAM, gradcampp, chefer2021transformer, chefer2021generic}, these approaches are often tailored to specific architectures and lack universality.
-Though gradCAM and its derivations \cite{gradCAM, gradcampp} are effective XAI methods for convolutional architectures, they are adversely affected by certain architectural attributes of vision transformers, such as skip connections, non-local self-attention mechanisms, and unstable gradients \cite{Choi2023CVPR}.
+While a variety of explanation methods have been developed for vision models \cite{gradCAM, gradcampp, chefer2021transformer, chefer2021generic}, these approaches are often tailored to specific architectures and lack universality.
+GradCAM and its derivations \cite{gradCAM, gradcampp} have been originally described as effective class-specific XAI methods to compute gradient-weighted feature maps from the last layer of convolutional architectures, highlighting relevant regions in the input.
+Although the GradCAM method can be extended to vision transformers (through reshaping the feature maps and gradients from the deepest layers), the performance of this approach is adversely affected by certain architectural attributes of vision transformers, such as skip connections, non-local self-attention mechanisms, and unstable gradients \cite{Choi2023CVPR}.
 On the other side, XAI methods for vision transformers \cite{abnar2020quantifying, chefer2021transformer, chefer2021generic} are often tailored to transformer-specific characteristics, such as attention weights or class tokens, making their application to convolutional-based models unfeasible.
+Therefore, there is a pressing need for \textit{model-agnostic} XAI methods, i.e., an approach that can work on any model architecture without the need for changes or adaptations.
+This can ensure comparability in explanations across different architectures and ensure more reliable interpretations of deep neural networks.

-Additionally, current XAI methods often lack contextual aspects that make such explanations understandable to humans \cite{morrison2023evaluating, hsiao2023towards}.
-Incorporating insights from biological vision mechanisms into XAI frameworks can enhance the quality of explanations and make them more aligned to human cognition \cite{han2020scale, volokitin2017deep,deza2020emergent,tiezzi2022foveated,schwinn2022behind}.
+While current XAI methods provide insights into model decision-making processes, their quality often falls short when it comes to human understanding as they lack contextual aspects that make such explanations understandable to humans \cite{morrison2023evaluating, hsiao2023towards}.
+Incorporating human-inspired constraints into XAI frameworks can enhance the quality of explanations and make them more aligned with human perception.
+One such fundamental aspect is foveated vision: humans' highest visual acuity occurs at the center of the visual field (fovea), while peripheral vision has a lower resolution, underlying the way humans prioritize details in a specific area.
+Recent work \cite{han2020scale, volokitin2017deep} has demonstrated the advantages of incorporating such constraints into vision models.